Dear Colleagues and Friends,

 The first volume in a new series ArS – Archäologie im Sudan“ – „Archéologie au Soudan“ – „Archaeology in the Sudan“ is now available.
 It is entitled Naga – Skulptur, by Dietrich Wildung.
 The series editor is Sylvia Schoske.

-The following announcement may be of interest to you:
+The following online publication of may be of interest to you:

 Giovanni Ruffini & Vincent van Gerven Oei

 The following new online publication may be of interest to you.
 It is open-access, focuses on archaeology in Sudan and was guest-edited by Gabrielle Choimet and Marc Maillot.

 Hors-série n°3 sur l’archéologie française au Soudan par Routes de l’Orient

 It can also be accessed via the web site of the French Archaeological Unit (SFDAS).

 The following publication is now available online and may be of interest to you:

 An electronic book, The Toponymy of an Endangered Nubian Language by Dr. Abdel Halim SABBAR (2018), ISBN: 978-1-9998425-1-2, is now online for downloading from the United Nations Group of Experts on Geographical Names at the following link.

 Or access UNGEGN Working Group on Exonyms > Home.
 Click on ‘Publications’.
 Download ‘The Toponymy of an Endangered Nubian Language’.